gbxcoin/gbrick-core/README.md

 ### Proposal block hash
-When creating its own proposal block hash, each node includes its own signature and an arbitrary nonse value.
+When creating its own proposal block hash, each node includes its own signature and an arbitrary nonce value.
 (All hash values of the proposal block become different.)

 ### Select conflict tolerance
 - To prevent failure of the consensus round due to a select conflict when identical